skannea/storystore/README.md

 textRows: function ( data ) {
 assume stamp|id|state, sort records and make { stamps:[], ids:[], states:[] } where states[n][t]-->stamps[t], ids[n]

+# Preservation
+Storystore uses a dedicated custom entity attribute for storing data records.
+An entity state has a size limit of 255 bytes.
+A custom attribute has no such limit.
+However, after a Home Assistant restart, all custom attributes are lost.
+In order to make the records survive a restart, the MQTT retain mechanism is used.

+When a new record is added, the attribute is updated and a MQTT message is sent with the same content as the attribute.
+This message has the retined flag set.
+When an application is staretd, it starts subscribing for a topic.
+If there is a retained message with that topic, it is sent to the client.
+That means that whenever the client is started, it gets the proper records.

+The retained message will also be used when Home Assistant is started.
+The automation will
+- trig on the Home Assistant start event
+- subscribe for the topic using a `wait_for_trigger` that waits for a MQTT message of that topic
+- get all records from the payload
+- restore the entity attribute using the Storystore service

 # Storysave HTML page

 JavaScript functions